A survey of the homology cobordism group: Appendix: Examples of Homology 3 -Spheres

-Thanks to Brieskorn \cite{B66a, B66b}, homology $3$-spheres originates from algebraic geometry as seen in the variety of certain complex analytical polynomials.
+Due to Brieskorn \cite{B66a, B66b}, homology $3$-spheres also originate from algebraic geometry as seen in the variety of certain complex analytical polynomials.
 Let $p,q$ and $r$ be relatively coprime positive integers.
 Let $f: \mathbb{C}^3 \to \mathbb{C}$ be a complex analytical polynomial defined by $f(x,y,z) = x^p + y^q + z^r$.
-Then the zero set of $f$ is the complex surface $V(f) = \{ (x,y,z) \in \mathbb{C}^3 \ \vert \ f(x,y,z)=0 \}$ except singular at the origin.
-If we transversally intersect this variety with the five-sphere $S^5_\epsilon$ of arbitrarily small radius $\epsilon$, then the resulting boundaryless $3$-manifold is the \emph{Brieskorn sphere} given by The Poincar\'e homology sphere matches with the Brieskorn sphere $\Sigma(2,3,5)$.
+Then the zero set of $f$ is the complex surface $V(f) = \{ (x,y,z) \in \mathbb{C}^3 \ \vert \ f(x,y,z)=0 \}$ singular at the origin.
+If we transversally intersect this variety with the five-sphere $S^5_\epsilon$ of arbitrarily small radius $\epsilon$, then the resulting closed $3$-manifold is the \emph{Brieskorn sphere} given by The Poincar\'e homology sphere matches with the Brieskorn sphere $\Sigma(2,3,5)$.
 For explicit descriptions of fundamental groups of Brieskorn spheres, see Milnor's paper \cite{M75}.
 In particular, there is an orientation-preserving homemorphism between $M(S^2;a_1,a_2,a_3)$ and $\Sigma(a_1,a_2,a_3)$ \cite[Theorem~4.1]{NR78}.
+In general, it is possible to realize Seifert fibered homology $3$-spheres as the links of the complex surface singularities of Brieskorn complete intersections where $B = (b_{ij})$ is an $(n-2) \times n$-matrix of complex numbers such that each of the maximal minors of $B$ is non-zero, see \cite[Theorem~2.1]{NR78}.

 Let $\mathcal{J}$ be an index set.
 A \emph{plumbing graph} $G$ is a connected and weighted tree with vertices $v_j$ and weights $e_j$ for $j \in \mathcal{J}$.
 We can construct a $4$-manifold $X(G)$ with a boundary $Y(G)$ by using the plumbing graph.
 First, for each $v_j$, we assign a $D^2$-bundle over $S^2$ whose Euler number is $e_j$.
 Next, we plumb two of these $D^2$-bundles if there is an edge connecting the vertices, see \cite[Theorem~5.1]{NR78}.